ke4tri/ColliersAutonomous2/README.md

 # Colliers Autonomous
 ### This is my front-end capstone for Nashville Software School.
-Colliers Autonomous is a first step at Drone/Rover automation.
+Colliers Autonomous is the first step at Drone/Rover automation for myself.

-### Users will currently be guided throught the steps to acheave connection to the IBM Tello over wifi.
-Users will then be presented with the ablility to create routes for specific locations created by the user.
+### Users will currently be guided through the steps to achieve connection to the IBM Tello over wifi.
+Users will then be presented with the ability to create routes for specific locations created by the user.

 ## Tech Requirements
   - React.js